-🎡 Here's a fun D sharp minor scale reference: D♯ natural minor (the default), chords in the key of D♯ minor, D♯ harmonic minor & D♯ melodic minor.
+🎡 Here's a fun D sharp minor scale piano keyboard reference, including the D♯ natural minor scale (the default), D♯ minor diatonic chords, D♯ harmonic minor scale & D♯ melodic minor scale.

 ⓘ The E♭ minor scale is enharmonic to the D♯ minor scale.
 It has the same pitches, but uses different notes names: E♭ F G♭ A♭ B♭ C♭ D♭.